 You can easily do this by setting different color around your tasks like filling your appointments area with red color, emails with blue color, marketing activity list with green color and so on.

 This will work as a self-reporting tool for you by adding the results with all of them and also assist you to track your time on every activity.

 Time management is undoubtedly the most challenging thing for a leader and entrepreneur.
 But, it can be done easily with some best time management tips.

 Creating a balance between work and life is sometimes quite difficult to manage in the limited 24 hours’ time period.

 Many distractions will come your way every day, but the way you react to them is what it matters the most.

-The time management tips mentioned in this article will not only help entrepreneurs to track their time spending’s on daily tasks but also boost their productivity and efficiency, to achieve maximum results in less time.
+The tips for time management mentioned in this article will not only help entrepreneurs to track their time spending’s on daily tasks but also boost their productivity and efficiency, to achieve maximum results in less time.

-Do you have any time management tip you like to share?
+Do you have any good time management tips you like to share?